 Pregnancy Insomnia: What Causes It and How to Treat It

 Sleep deprivation is a common problem for expectant mothers.
-Also also known as pregnancy insomnia, this sleep-related issue is quite predominant during the first trimester.
+The medical term for sleep deprivation is Pregnancy Insomnia and this sleep-related issue is quite common during the first trimester.

 Insomnia and Pregnancy go hand-in-hand.
-Post the first trimester, sleep quality goes downhill because pregnancy physically depletes the energy out of the body.
-This paves the way for insomnia pregnancy.
+Post the first trimester, sleep quality deteriorates because pregnancy physically drains the energy out of the body.
+This creates the path for insomnia during pregnancy.

-As per research, around 80% of pregnant women witness insomnia by late gestation.
-This guide discusses the common culprits that trigger sleep problems during the gestation period.
+As per research, around 80% of women experience insomnia in pregnancy.
+This guide discusses the common culprits that trigger sleep problems like insomnia during the pregnancy period.

 What is the Meaning of the Term “Pregnancy Insomnia”?